Uses for Vinegar

 Historically, vinegar has been used since ancient times when it was accidentally discovered that wine, left undisturbed, turns into vinegar.

 This wasn’t heralded with as much enthusiasm as the discovery of the wine that created it.
-However, over many long years, lots of uses for vinegar have been discovered!

 While there are no records before 5000 BC, legend has it that the seminarians a civilisation of ancient Babylonians used vinegar as a cleaning agent.